vdaas/vald/docs/guides/configurations.md

 #### Pod scheduling

 It is recommended to schedule agent pods on different nodes as much as possible.
-To achieve this, the following [podAntiAffinity][k8s-affinity-antiaffinity] is set by default.
+To achieve this, the following [podAntiAffinity][kubernetes-affinity-antiaffinity] is set by default.

 ```yaml
 agent: